Section 10(13A) · FY 2026-27 Rules Applied

 Rent paid − 10% of Basic salary

-If your annual rent is ≤ ₹1,00,000, no rent receipts are needed.
+(Rent receipt threshold: ₹1L for PAN) — If annual rent ≤ ₹1,00,000, no PAN needed.

 Example: If your Basic is ₹30,000/mo, HRA received is ₹15,000, you pay ₹18,000 rent, and you live in a metro — then: (1) ₹15,000 (2) ₹15,000 (50% of ₹30,000) (3) ₹18,000 − ₹3,000 = ₹15,000.
 All three are equal, so the full ₹15,000 is tax-free.